Advil Allergy Sinus

 enlarged prostate or problems with urination; or

-Use Advil Allergy Sinus exactly as directed on the label, or as it has been prescribed by your doctor.
-Do not use the medication in larger amounts, or use it for longer than recommended.
-Cold medicine is usually taken only for a short time until your symptoms clear up.
+Use Advil Allergy Sinus exactly as directed on the label, Cold or cough medicine is only for short-term use until your symptoms clear up.

-Advil Allergy Sinus can cause you to have unusual results with allergy skin tests.
-Tell any doctor who treats you that you are taking an antihistamine.
+Chlorpheniramine can affect the results of allergy skin tests.
+Tell any doctor who treats you that you are using this medicine.

 Store Advil Allergy Sinus at room temperature away from moisture and heat.